Luftwaffe and Kriegsmarine radar equipment of World War II: Panoramic search

-Jagdhütte:This apparatus, which was produced by Siemens, gave a panoramic P.P.I. display of the German I.F.F. responses, using 24 metre or 36 metre rotating aerials.
+Jagdhütte:This apparatus, which was produced by Siemens, gave a panoramic PPI display of the German IFF responses, using 24- or 36-metre rotating aerials.
 The wavelength employed was 2.40 metres and it was planned, with its aid, to trigger off the FuGe 25A.
-In this way friendly fighters were to be controlled from the ground at ranges up to about 300 km.
+In this way, friendly fighters were to be controlled from the ground at ranges up to about 300 km.
 It was fully realised that if the FuGe 25A frequency was ever jammed the Jagdhütte would be useless, but it was not considered likely that the Allies would attempt to jam it.
-Small numbers may have been completed at the wend of the war.
+Small numbers may have been completed at the end of the war.

-Jagdwagen: Jagdwagen was designed as a mobile Panoramic radar to control fighters at close ranges immediately behind the front.
+Jagdwagen: Jagdwagen was designed as a mobile panoramic radar to control fighters at close ranges immediately behind the front.
 It was a project of the firm of Lorenz.
 The aerials were considerably smaller than the Jagdhütte, the array being only 8 metres long.
 The aerial array was to be mounted on the Kumbach stand as used in the Egerland Flak set.
-The frequency bend used was that of the A.S.V. set Hohentwiel namely 53–59 cm.
+The frequency band used was that of the ASV set Hohentwiel namely 53–59 cm.
 Range 40–60 km.
 Prototypes only.

 Jagdhaus (FuMG 404): Jagdhaus was designed and built by Lorenz in 1944 as an early warning radar.
 It was the most powerful radar built by the Germans, with a peak pulse power of 300 kW, which Lorenz planned to increase to 750 kW.
-The whole assembly was the size of a house, which is possibly how it got its name; ‘haus’ being the German for ‘house’.
+The whole assembly was the size of a house, which is possibly how it got its name (‘haus’ being the German for ‘house’).
 The rotating upper part of the construction housed the separate parabolic transmit and receive antennae and reflectors, with the IFF above them as usual.
 It weighed 48 tons and rotated at 10 rpm.
 It operated on wavelengths of 1.4 to 1.8 metres, and had a range of about 300 km.
 It could measure altitude, azimuth and range.
 The control room was located below the antennae, from which its PPI image was also transmitted to command HQ at Charlottenberg by Landbrieftrager, similar to the Jagdschloss system.
 It is believed that only one Jagdhaus was constructed, which fell into Soviet hands when it was captured by their troops in 1945, during which time it was damaged.
 The Soviets compelled the Germans to repair it and instruct them in its operation.